trisulnsm/dinodoc/trisuldocs/docs/ug/alerts/ft.md

 There are couple of ways to see flow alerts that fired.
 To view the generated alerts,

 :::info navigation
-Go to Alerts-> Flow Tracking
+:point_right: Go to Alerts&rarr; Flow Tracking
 :::
 Or
 :::info navigation
-Go to Dashboards-> Alerts-> Flow Activity Alerts
+:point_right: Go to Dashboards&rarr; Alerts&rarr; Flow Activity Alerts
 :::

 Here you can find the total alerts for each flow tracker with the following details.